- Send with Email

 - Share to Twitter

 The EU legislation requires Member States to establish a body or bodies for the promotion of equal treatment on the grounds of racial or ethnic origin and gender or sex.
 FRA cooperates with equality bodies with their coordinating structure Equinet (European Network of Equality Bodies) and through direct bilateral cooperation.
-Annual meetings are held between FRA and Equinet as well as with the Equinet members.
+Regular meetings are held between FRA and Equinet as well as with the Equinet members on a thematic basis.
+FRA is also regularly invited to contribute to Equinet training sessions and seminars.

 For more information on equality bodies see: